ishasranawat/Typing_test/README.md

 Features

-Randomly selects a paragraph for the typing test.
+•Randomly selects a paragraph for the typing test.
-Measures typing speed in Words Per Minute (WPM).
+•Measures typing speed in Words Per Minute (WPM).
-Provides real-time visual feedback:
+•Provides real-time visual feedback:
-Correctly typed characters are highlighted in green.
+•Correctly typed characters are highlighted in green.
-Incorrectly typed characters are highlighted in red.
+•Incorrectly typed characters are highlighted in red.
-Displays results upon completion of the test.
+•Displays results upon completion of the test.
-Exit anytime using the ESC key.
+•Exit anytime using the ESC key.